 What Can Help To Keep You On The Right Track?

 Workout with a partner that will be able to observe your technique and speed of reps.
-Your partners’ verbal directions can help you to keep the correct technique and correct speed of reps from training to training.
+Your partners’ verbal directions can help you keep the correct technique and correct reps speed from training to training.

 A good training partner is very important.
-But, in order to keep you on the right track, your training partner needs to know the correct technique and correct speed of reps.
+But, to keep you on the right track, your training partner needs to know the correct technique and correct speed of reps.

-Make progressive weights a vital part of your workout, but be an example of the correct technique and consistency when it comes to the speed of the reps, radius of movement and the duration of the break between the reps and between the sets.
+Make progressive weights a vital part of your workout, but be an example of the correct technique and consistency in the speed of the reps, radius of movement, and the duration of the break between the reps and between the sets.

-Add weights only in accordance to how much you managed to adapt to it on the previous training.
-It is then the progressive resistance can have the best effects to the development of your muscles and you will also avoid any risk of injuries.
+Add weights only in accordance with how much you managed to adapt to it on the previous training.
+It is then the progressive resistance can have the best effects on the development of your muscles, and you will also avoid any risk of injuries.

 An Example Of Progressive Resistance Workout

-What you need to do is keep track of your workouts and strive to do a bit more on each workout (never forgetting what we talked about – technique and speed), even if it is just one more rep.
+You need to keep track of your workouts and strive to do a bit more on each workout (never forgetting what we talked about – technique and speed), even if it is just one more rep.

-Let’s say that one one training you bench pressed a 100pounds for eight reps, well your goal is to do the same weight for at least one more rep on your next training.
+Let’s say that one training, you bench-pressed 100pounds for eight reps, well your goal is to do the same weight for at least one more rep on your next training.
 If you feel like you can do more than just one more, go for it.
-Do as much reps as you can do in correct form and duration of reps.
+Do as many reps as you can with the correct form and duration of reps.

 If you can do more than ten reps with 100 pounds, it is time to increase the weight.
 On the next training, increase the weight to 105pounds and try to do as many reps as you can.

-This is the example of progressive resistance training.
-It means getting stronger over time on every workout.
+This is an example of progressive resistance training.
+It means getting stronger overtime on every workout.

-What you need to remember is to keep the correct technique and duration of reps and increase the weight you are lifting according to the progress you make on previous workout and results will start showing in no time.
+It would be best if you remembered to keep the correct technique and duration of reps and increase the weight you are lifting according to the progress you make on the previous workout, and results will start showing in no time.